National Certificate in Mental Health and Addiction Support (Level 4)

-If you are interested in studying a Level 4 qualification in this field, please click on the link to find out more about the New Zealand Certificate in Health and Wellbeing (Social and Community Services) (Level 4)
+If you are interested in studying a Level 4 qualification in this field, try the qualification linked to below:

-If you were already enrolled in NC1678 National Certificate in Mental Health and Addiction Support (Level 4) prior to 6 June 2017 with Open Polytechnic, you can continue to enrol in your next course to complete your qualification.
+If you enrolled in NC1678 National Certificate in Mental Health and Addiction Support (Level 4) before 6 June 2017 you can continue to enrol in your next course to complete your qualification.

-Please note, you must be enrolled in your last course by the April block in 2019, to complete your studies by November 2019.
-As a current student you will be entitled to the fees free offer detailed below.
+Please note, you must be enrolled in your last course by the April block in 2019 to complete your studies by November 2019.

 We are currently offering this qualification fee free.
-For information about how to enrol in the fee free offer, check out the Choose courses tab below.
+For information check the Fee free offer tab.